reginalexavier/OpenLand/README.md

 detailed illustration, please see our [vignettes](https://reginalexavier.github.io/OpenLand/articles/openland_vignette.html).

-The OpenLand functionality is illustrated for a LUC dataset of SÃ£o LourenÃ§o river basin, a major Pantanal wetland contribution area as provided by the 4<sup>th</sup> edition of the [Monitoring of Changes in Land cover and Land Use in the Upper Paraguay River Basin - Brazilian portion - Review Period: 2012
+The OpenLand functionality is illustrated for a LUC dataset of São Lourenço river basin, a major Pantanal wetland contribution area as provided by the 4<sup>th</sup> edition of the [Monitoring of Changes in Land cover and Land Use in the Upper Paraguay River Basin - Brazilian portion - Review Period: 2012